 Dance the Night Away

 Omaha has so many free concerts in the summer!
 Some of the series to check out are Jazz on the Green at Midtown Crossing and the Saturday concerts at Stinson Park at Aksarben Village, with a kid-approved playground.
-Big names play free summer concerts, too, so don’t overlook the Bank of the West concert held near the Fourth of July and Loessfest at River’s Edge Park with a stunning view of the Omaha skyline.
+Big names play free summer concerts, too, so don’t overlook the concert at Memorial Park held near the Fourth of July and Loessfest.

 Immerse Yourself in The Bard